OpenMD/OpenMD/samples/water/README.md

 ### Six site models
 + NE6

-## waterBoxer

-OpenMD also has a utility script to aide in the generation of water simulation cells. **waterBoxer** is a perl script which generates FCC lattices of water molecules at user-defined densities and system sizes. **waterBoxer** prints a helpful discription of how its use and functionalities when passed *-h*.

 One of the powerful functionalities of OpenMD, is the separation between declaration of *components* and *stuntDoubles*.
 In every